 Introducing solids is one of my favorite stages.
 I actually liked blending purees and trying new combinations, and even created a printable to track which foods I introduced.

-Well… my kids were also just as excited.
-So excited, in fact, that they preferred eating solids over milk.
+Well… my kids were also as excited.
+They were so excited, in fact, that they preferred eating solids over milk.
 After all, milk was nothing new, whereas eating from a spoon seemed more exciting.

-So I switched things up: I made sure to offer the milk before eating solids.
+So, I switched things up: I made sure to offer the milk before the solids.

 This way, I knew they had the appetite to finish a nursing session or bottle before eating solids.
 I figured they would finish the solids, even after having drank the milk, whereas they might not drink as much after having eaten solids.

 Another option is to offer the milk much later after your baby has eaten solids.
 It can be too much to drink milk and eat solids in one sitting.
 You might have better luck giving him milk an hour after eating solids when you know he has the appetite for it.

 4. Add milk to your baby’s solid food

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.